ipsy-md/docs/docs/cluster/cecile/slurm.md

 The following parameters are not all mandatory, but we **strongly recommend** to define all of them.
 If you do not define them properly your job might not run as expected, might stop or even fail and you might involuntarily take resources away from other users.

-Here it is how you turn the previous questions in parameters for slurm.
+Here it is how you turn the previous questions in parameters for slurm script.

 ```bash title="Setting Slurm parameters" linenums="1"
 #!/bin/sh